okaycodes/loopfeed/README.md

 ### Env

-Ensure environmental variables are entered in .env or .env.development file before building. see .env.example for required keys
+Ensure environmental variables are entered in .env or .env.development file before building.
+See .env.example for required keys

 ### Build the Docker Image